Nailsworth Stream: Milling

+Parts of Egypt Mill date back to the 14th century, with most parts built in the 16th century.
+It still stands today as a Grade II listed building and has been used as a restaurant, hotel and event venue since the 1980s.

+Lightpill Mill was also used for pin manufacturing between 1834 and 1848.
+After that, it was used for cloth production until the early 1900s when it began to be used for printing as well.
+A plastics company took over the site in 1911, which later became Erinoid Ltd, expanding rapidly to employ more than 500 people by 1933.
+The firm was taken over by O. & M. Kleeman, Ltd. in 1957, which merged into Mobil Chemicals Ltd. in 1961.
+In 1965, it was acquired by British Petroleum, which later began producing polystyrene, and thermoplastic materials.
+BP employed 700 people here in the expanded complex by 1973.
+Now, Lightpill Mill is surrounded by a trading estate just off the A46 and is a Grade II listed building.

 Water quality

 The Environment Agency measure the water quality of the river systems in England.
 Each is given an overall ecological status, which may be one of five levels: high, good, moderate, poor or bad.
 There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms and fish.
 Chemical status compares the concentrations of various chemicals against known safe concentrations and is rated good or fail.

 The water quality of the Nailsworth Stream was as follows in 2019.

 The ecological assessment of the river is rated as good quality, an improvement from its moderate status in 2016.
 It has achieved good quality despite a number of factors which affect fish populations, not least the number of weirs built to enable milling to take place.
 Like many rivers in the UK, the chemical status changed from good to fail in 2019, due to the presence of polybrominated diphenyl ethers (PBDE) and mercury compounds, neither of which had previously been included in the assessment.